 However, it is also plagued by several controversies, like its famed “overload errors”, and the firm’s internal trading desk, which is rumored to trade against clients.

 Our BitMEX Review

 In this BitMEX review, we’ll break down everything you need to know about one of the first platforms to offer bitcoin derivatives and margin trading.

-Aside from compare the pros and cons, we also its outline fees, leverage, coins, and more.
-At the end of the article, you will know exactly if the exchange is a good fit for you, or not.
+Aside from comparing the pros and cons, we also outline its fees, leverage, coins, and more.
+At the end of the article, you will know exactly if the BitMEX exchange is a good fit for you, or not.

 What is BitMEX?

 BitMEX is an old hand in the cryptocurrency derivatives industry and stands out as arguably the most liquid and powerful Bitcoin futures exchange currently available.

 - Wide variety of cryptocurrency futures, including perpetual contracts